OpenScan-org/OpenScan-Design/docs/OpenScanV2-Part-Printing.md

 ## Built-in bridging help for V2 versions
 ![Scanner](/images/bridging-help.png?raw=true)
-The V2.X parts are designed as print-in-place, i.e., no part re-orientation or supports are required.
+The **V2.X parts are designed as print-in-place**, i.e., no part re-orientation or supports are required.
 When supports are needed, then they are already modeled into the files.
-The V2's have included bridging helpers so your printer always takes the shortest bridging path when printing the rotor housing.
+The **V2.X's have included bridging helpers** so your printer always takes the shortest bridging path when printing the rotor housing.
 This remedies the issue with many slicers when printing long but narrow overhang bridges of curved surfaces.
 No more screwed up bridges because a slicer had a bad day. **You do not need additional, slicer generated supports for the V2 models**.

 ## Finished Printing
 When all parts are printed, go over to the [**Electronics Start-up guide**](/OpenScanV2-Electronics.md) and confirm that the electronics is working properly.
 You can then continue with the [**Assembly guide**](/OpenScanV2-Assembly.md).